basisproject/paper/src/part2/01-overview.md

 When a bloc marks a product as available for agent consumption, it is given a price.
 This price can be set *independently* of the *cost* of the product (for instance if demand drops, the bloc can set a clearing price).
 However, the bloc does not realize any difference between the *cost* and the *price* because the currency used by the consuming agent is destroyed on spend.

 In the absence of profit and a strong link between *price* and *cost*, another mechanism must act as the feedback mechanism for blocs.
-Basis uses a [cybernetics system][cybernetics] that adjusts a bloc's "cost allowance" (how much costs it can assume in total at any given point) based on its overall, ongoing performance.
+Basis uses a [cybernetics system][cybernetics] that adjusts a bloc's ["allocation"][allocation] (how much costs it can assume in total at any given point) based on its overall, ongoing performance.

 As a final note, the economic vocabulary used in the Basis protocol are an extension of the ValueFlows [^vf] protocol, a Resource-Event-Agent (REA) accounting system that allows defining flows of resources through productive networks.
 Many of the processes or actions described in the Basis protocol will reference various portions of ValueFlows.